cern-fts/fts-rest/README.md

 ## Firewalld: How to set up a firewall using firewalld on centos7

+In order to setup the firewalld support for FTS REST you need to install the fts-rest-firewalld package.

 When running fts-rest, we can allow this traffic for interfaces in our "public" zone for this session by typing: